brotherhoodMonk/gyan/angular.md

 Provider

-39. What is a singleton pattern and where we can find it in Angular?
+18. What is a singleton pattern and where we can find it in Angular?
 Singleton pattern in Angular is a great pattern which restricts a class from being used more than once.
 Singleton pattern in Angular is majorly implemented on dependency injection and in the services.
 Thus, if you use ‘new Object()’ without making it a singleton, then two different memory locations will be allocated for the same object.
 Whereas, if the object is declared as a singleton, in case it already exists in the memory then simply it will be reused.

-40. What do you understand by REST in Angular?
+19. What do you understand by REST in Angular?

 REST stands for REpresentational State Transfer.
 REST is an API (Application Programming Interface) style that works on the HTTP request.
 In this, the requested URL pinpoints the data that needs to be processed.
 Further ahead, an HTTP method then identifies the specific operation that needs to be performed on that requested data.
 Thus, the APIs which follows this approach are known as RESTful APIs.

-41. Http req in angualr
+20. Http req in angualr
 Most front-end applications communicate with backend services over the HTTP protocol.
 Modern browsers support two different APIs for making HTTP requests: the XMLHttpRequest interface and the fetch() API.

 The HttpClient in @angular/common/http offers a simplified client HTTP API for Angular applications that rests on the XMLHttpRequest interface exposed by browsers.
 Additional benefits of HttpClient include testability features, typed request and response objects, request and response interception, Observable apis, and streamlined error handling.

-import { HttpClientModule } from '@angular/common/http'; import in main module import { HttpClient } from '@angular/common/http'; in component
+import { HttpClientModule } from '@angular/common/http'; import in main module import { HttpClient } from '@angular/common/http'; in component.

+21. ngRoute vs ui-router
+ngRoute is a module developed by the AngularJS team which was earlier part of the AngularJS core.

+ui-router is a framework which was made outside the AngularJS project to improve and enhance routing capabilities.

+ui-router allows for nested views and multiple named views.
+This is very useful with larger app where you may have pages that inherit from other sections.

+ui-router allows for you to have strong-type linking between states based on state names.
+Change the url in one place will update every link to that state when you build your links with ui-sref.
+Very useful for larger projects where URLs might change.

+states allow you to map and access different information about different states and you can easily pass information between states via $stateParams.

+You can easily determine if you are in a state or parent of a state to adjust UI element (highlighting the navigation of the current state) within your templates via $state provided by ui-router which you can expose via setting it in $rootScope on run.